for sites and clinical teams

 - Fulfil the IBD Standard for data submission to the IBD Registry

-- Build the picture of biologics usage nationally
+- Build the picture of high-risk medications (steroids and biologics) usage nationally

-- Contribute to an IBD dataset reaching research-readiness
+- Contribute to an IBD dataset that can underpin research

-A quarterly report analysing your site’s submitted data in comparison to national data, including:
+A quarterly report of our most recent analyses, including your site’s submitted data in comparison to national data, including:

 - disease phenotype